 - Business entity

 Submit the form and payment to the Secretary of State.

-Registering a Fictitious Name will not stop anyone else from using the exact same name.
-If stopping others from using your business name is important, you can protect it through a trademark – See how to protect your name through a trademark.
+While registering your Trade Name will keep someone else from registering the exact same name in Mississippi, it does very little from someone else operating a business under that name in other states.
+If stopping others from using your business name is important, you can protect it through a trademark.

 If you have questions about the process, you can contact the Secretary of State at 604-359-1633 or through their Contact form.